-The full HSU Sexual Harassment and Misconduct policy can be found at the following link: HSU-Title-IX-Policy-10-14-22.pdf (hsutx.edu)
+The full HSU Sexual Harassment and Misconduct policy can be found at the following link: HSU-Title-IXPolicy-10-14-22.pdf (hsutx.edu)

-23. Skateboards, Rollerblades, and Wheels
+24. Skateboards, Rollerblades, and Wheels

 The university designates limited areas and times for the use of skateboards, scooters, roller skates, rollerblades, or other similar wheeled devices.
-Use is not allowed in university buildings or on sidewalks and the city of Abilene Page 89 of 102 prevents using them on streets.
+Use is not allowed in university buildings or on sidewalks and the city of Abilene prevents using them on streets.
 Use is allowed and encouraged as part of programs and events.
 Examples may be that we shut down alumni circle parking lot to have a skate night, or we turn a parking lot into a skate park.
 Any student wishing to host a program should speak to the Dean of Students or the Student Engagement Team.